 Jean-Marc Rocher <firstname.lastname@example.org>

 ...Can Heironymus Merkin Ever Forget Mercy Humppe and Find True Happiness?

 (RCA Sound Recording)

 The color of Thumbelina's ice-cream cone changes between brown and white and pink.
 See more

 Why couldn't we get Ingmar Bergman to direct this thing?
 His films never have an end.
 As a matter of fact, most of them don't even have a beginning!

-Written and Performed by Anthony Newley See more
+Performed by Bruce Forsyth See more